 First and foremost, the best ecommerce logo designs have logos that 100% match their brand ethos and identity.
+The best conversion rate optimization strategies that maximise sales incorporate such logos.
 It’s an important way to quickly tell your customers what you’re all about.

 This is mainly done through colour—a key colour in your logo can be the basis for your whole brand.
 Take Ocado for example: the brand green is not only featured in their logo, but also across their website, on their vans, shopping bags, social media etc. The colour perfectly suits their green and organic ethos, and is a subtle nod to their core brand values.